-🌜 Upside  🕘 Downside Category Time horizon Main drivers Scenario Quantification-range Mitigation actions <100 €mln 100-300 €mln >300 €mln Market Ave A Penetration of electrification Accelerated: Increase in average unit consumption due to greater electrification.
+Upside Downside Category Time horizon Main drivers Scenario Quantification-range Mitigation actions <100 €mln 100-300 €mln >300 €mln Average Penetration of electrification Accelerated: Increase in average unit consumption due to greater electrification.
 Includes the effect in relation to greater efficiency.
-Positive impact resulting from higher revenues, partly offset by an increase in supply costs. • Average Average and unit consumption Slow: Reduction in average unit consumption due to low- er electrification.
+Positive impact resulting from higher revenues, partly offset by an increase in supply costs. • Market Average and unit consumption Slow: Reduction in average unit consumption due to lower electrification.
 Negative impact due to lower revenues, partly offset by reduced supply costs. • Adoption of measures with a view to increasing the number of customers to offset negative margins.
-Products and services Average Scenarios for the Average development of green hydrogen Accelerated: Impacts in rela- tion to higher volumes caused by the increase in the penetra- tion of indirect electrification through green hydrogen (with potential increase in develop- ment capacity) • Slow: Impacts in relation to lower volumes caused by lower penetration of indirect electrification through green hydrogen. • Development Accelerated: Variation in mar- gins depending on higher level of penetration of electric mo- bility and distributed genera- tion. • Average of electric/ photovoltaic mobility Slow: Variation in margins due to lower level of penetration of electric mobility and distributed generation. • Mitigation through the service package delivery strategy
+Average Scenarios for the development Accelerated: Impacts in relation to higher volumes caused by the increase in the penetration of indirect electrification through green hydrogen (with potential increase in development capacity) • Products of green hydrogen Slow: Impacts in relation to lower volumes caused by lower penetration of indirect electrification through green hydrogen. • and services Development Accelerated: Variation in margins depending on higher level of penetration of electric mobility and distributed generation. • Average photovoltaic mobility Slow: Variation in margins due to lower level of penetration of electric mobility and distributed generation. • Mitigation through the service package delivery strategy

-4.1.5.
+3.1.5.
 Metrics and objectives

-4.1.5.1.
+3.1.5.1.
 Carbon footprint